Schedule a recording

 - If you want the recording to repeat on a certain day configure the Occurs section as required.

 - Tick the Webcast Session box, if you want to make a live webcast.
-More information on setting up a webcast can be found in Create a recording.

-- Click Create when completed.
+- Select Create when completed.

 Schedule using Panopto-Celcat

 The Panopto-Celcat integration enables automatic scheduling of recordings, based on the data in the Celcat timetabling system, for participating departments.

 Bookings in Celcat are called an event.
 When a lecture event is scheduled in Celcat, a scheduled recording is automatically created in Panopto that corresponds to the date, time and room of the Celcat booking.

 For a successful recording to take place, the following requirements should be considered:

 - Only Lecture events will be recorded by default.
 Other Categories need to be set to record in Celcat.
 See below for further instructions.